 If your walking frame is collapsible and cabin crew can stow it safely, your walking frame can be stowed in the aircraft cabin.
 For safety reasons, non-collapsible walking frames are not permitted in the aircraft cabin.
 You can surrender your walking frame at check-in.
 You will then be transferred to the departure gate in a Qantas wheelchair or people mover.
 Alternatively, you can use your frame to the departure gate where it can be surrendered for stowage in the aircraft hold.

 Mobility Aids and Wheelchairs

-- On the Airbus 380 one personal manual collapsible wheelchair (in total, not per passenger) can be stowed in a dedicated stowage position in the aircraft cabin.
+- On Airbus 380 US flights one personal manual collapsible wheelchair (in total, not per passenger) can be stowed in a dedicated stowage position in the aircraft cabin.
 This can be requested at the airport during check-in and is provided on a first come first serve basis.
 The aid must fit within the dimensions 33cm x 91cm x 106cm in its collapsed state and weigh no more than 30.9kg.
 If the stowage position has already been occupied, all other passenger mobility aids will be stowed in the hold.

 - You may surrender your mobility aid at check-in or at the departure gate where appropriate assistance will be provided to you.

 - You may choose to have your mobility aid delivered to you at the gate lounge upon arrival or you may collect it from the baggage collection area.

 - When travelling on narrow-bodied aircraft, your mobility aid will need to meet the specified size dimensions when adjusted or broken down for that aircraft type.

 Note: whilst all reasonable care will be taken, you remain responsible for obtaining insurance in relation to the carriage of your mobility aid.

 Visit our Dangerous Goods page for important information on travelling with a mobility device.